 Because Chase is a Visa card, you get access to a complimentary concierge service 24 hours a day.
 They’ll also help you find tickets to sporting and entertainment events, make dinner reservations, and even help you send the perfect gift.

 Access help when you need it from anywhere in the world.
 Call the number on the back of your card and instantly connect to a dedicated specialist.

 Let’s say you have a Chase Sapphire Preferred card and a Chase Freedom Unlimited card.
 You enjoy the 2x points you get from dining out and travel, but only getting 1x points on all other purchases is a bit of a drag.

 So, you use your Freedom Unlimited card on all other purchases because it has a 1.5x point value.
 Your game plan would be to use your Sapphire Preferred card on travel or when dining out with friends (to get 2x the points) and use your Freedom Unlimited card on everything else at 1.5x the points (because Sapphire Preferred only gives you 1x the points on all other purchases).

 Now when you want to redeem your points for some serious travel time, you could transfer all of your Freedom Unlimited points to your Sapphire Preferred card to get the most bang for your buck.
 You genius!

-Or, try pairing your Sapphire Preferred with the Chase Freedom or Chase Ink Cash card.
+Or, try pairing your Sapphire Preferred with the Chase Freedom or Chase Ink Business Cash Credit Card.
 Both of these cards offer 5x points in select categories.
 Be sure to read the terms of each card’s point system to maximize your reward earnings.

 How You Earn Points